thedeveloperever/thedeveloperever/README.md

      Will you make me a program?
 When summer hits, most likely.

      Do you have a licence?
 I'm in the process of making one.
-Please follow it, as it will apply to all of my programs starting April 15th at 3:00 PM Eastern        Standard time.
+Please follow it, it applies to all of my programs.